camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/cluster-scaling.md

 ### Scale up

 To scale a cluster of size 3 to cluster of size 6, first start new brokers.
-If you have deployed Zeebe in k8s you can run use `kubctl scale statefulset` command to start new brokers.
+If you have deployed Zeebe in k8s you can run use `kubectl scale statefulset` command to start new brokers.

 ```
 kubectl scale statefuleset <zeebe-statefulset> --replicas=6